simozhou/supreme-fishstick/README.md

 ## TODO
 - Styling update 1
-    - fix bug where for some screensizes, the FAQ answers get cut off (this is only an issue if you resize after opening a question, because the container height is set once by javascript when you expand and then doesn't update)
     - fix pixels in popup header corners (there seems to be one gray pixel which I find a bit annoying)
     - center register icon vertically (the font-awesome one has some space at the bottom)